FaramarzFarhangian/BladeRF-Python/README.md

 How to use:

-1- enter you frequency, sampling rate, gain, number of samples, and other information in the code
+1- Enter you frequency, sampling rate, gain, number of samples, and other information in the code

-2- just run and enjoy!
+2- Just run and enjoy!